shaulapg/Evidence-4-Demonstration-of-a-Programming-Paradigm-feedback/README.md

 # Paradigm

-I used python and racket.
+I used prolog and racket.

 The first one because I think it is an eassier language for coding and debugging, it also has libraries such as math which helps with the calculations, plus it is eassier to read.